dotnet/cli/Documentation/developer-guide.md

 ## Running tests

 1. To run all tests invoke `build.cmd` or `build.sh` which will build the product and run the tests.
-2. To run a specific test, cd into that test's directory and execute `dotnet test`
+2. To run a specific test, cd into that test's directory and execute `dotnet test`.
+If using this approach, make sure to add `artifacts/{RID}/stage2` to your `PATH` and set the `NUGET_PACKAGES` environment variable to point to the repo's `.nuget/packages` directory.

 ##Adding a Command